PGDE (Primary)

 To apply for the PGDE you must apply through UCAS.
 All PGDEs in the UK are classified as undergraduate courses for the purposes of application/admissions even though you must have at least a Bachelor's/undergraduate degree to apply.

-The on-time application deadline for 2019/20 entry is 15 January 2019, 18:00 (UK time).
+The on-time application deadline for 2025/26 entry is 29 January 2025, 18:00 (UK time).
 For some courses it may still be possible to apply beyond this period, subject to suitable vacancies remaining.
-The final deadline for late applications via UCAS is 30 June 2019, 18:00 (UK time).
+The final deadline for late applications via UCAS is 30 June 2025.
 Beyond this deadline, you may be able to apply via ‘UCAS Clearing’ if the course you are interested in has remaining places.

 Please refer to our Undergraduate Application Guide for domestic & EU/EEA to find more information on when and how to apply to study at UWS.